AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

 Zulip is an online discussion tool with latex support.
 It has been used by some Aalto teachers as an external service on individual courses.
 For spring and summer 2021, Zulip was provided by Aalto CS as a pilot solution for all School of Science departments' course needs.
-For the autumn 2021, the pilot at SCI continues and is widened in small scale also for other schools.
+For the autumn 2021 and spring 2022, the pilot at SCI continues and is widened in small scale also for other schools.
 The pilot refers to a) a fixed-term project with clear lifecycle needs, like in courses which start and end at certain times and after which the Zulip instance can be deleted; b) a